13ra32/Graduate_Capstone/README.md

 Simulation Instruction Document contains on overview of how to operate the code, installation dependencies, and description of how to modify the output

+Once the code is installed, use the videos below to run the program.

 https://drive.google.com/open?id=1mOaSCpTJieUQ3cFGDOCdT7mwziT2xOgW

 https://drive.google.com/open?id=1zMSyWv-TfmQJRrOvJVQmEUx24sPxNPSg